 Roux-en-Y Gastric Bypass

 Both laparoscopic and open RYGB are effective.
 Reduced postoperative pain, shorter hospital stay, and shorter sick-leave are the benefits of a laparoscopic procedure.
-But there are 25 per cent chances of a re-operation or a conversion to open procedure [3]The Journal of Metabolic Surgery and Allied Care

 The procedure involves four major steps.